 As you’re creating a credit history, you’re being scored.
 Fair Isaac Corporation (FICO), which calculates the most commonly used credit score, uses a point scale from 300 to 850 with 300 being the worst possible score and 850 being the best possible score.
 There are five factors used to calculate credit scores:

 If you’re only starting, you won’t have much effect on your length of credit history.
-However, payment history and amounts owed are within your control and total 65% of your credit score.
+However, payment history and amounts owed are within your control.

 Therefore, pay your bills on time, especially your credit card bills.
 Good payment habits show banks you’re creditworthy.
 To simplify this, automate your bill payments.
 Most online bank accounts offer bill pay.
 Open an account that offers bill pay, have your paycheck direct deposited into this account and your bill pay to pay your bills each month.
 Take on only as much debt each month as you’re capable of paying off each month.
 You want to use your credit and not let it use you.